ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-17-global-hack-6.md

 ---

 ## **The Cause**
-As a team we decided to participate in this year's [GlobalHack 6](https://globalhack.org/globalhack-vi/) to help support the cause of fighting homelessness, using the [St. Patrick Center](http://www.stpatrickcenter.org/) in St. Louis as an example for the project's premise.
-The problem's [project brief](https://drive.google.com/drive/folders/0B2mfdDRureR9Yk8wSk9MX1ZCME0) centered the problem around 4 main areas:
+We participated in this year's [GlobalHack 6](https://globalhack.org/globalhack-vi/) to support the cause of fighting homelessness.
+It was a grueling weekend of non-stop design and coding with very little sleep.
+The challenge presented to us had [project brief](https://drive.google.com/drive/folders/0B2mfdDRureR9Yk8wSk9MX1ZCME0) four areas of focus:

-* **Prevention** -- helping to divert the need for homeless assistance by finding ways to help prior to a person becoming homeless
+* **Prevention** -- identifying those at risk of becoming homeless and potential strategies to keep such individuals housed
-* **Emergency Shelter** -- helping to quickly get someone into housing assistance
+* **Emergency Shelter** -- streamlining the process of getting emergency housing for those on the streets
 * **Electronic Referrals/Data Sharing** -- helping a Continuum of Care (CoC) become more integrated and refer people from one service to another
 * **Data visualization** -- helping a CoC to be able to quickly view changes in performance of initiatives and be able to compare with other CoC's nationally

-Homelessness is definitely not something which can be solved in a weekend spent writing code, but it was a good cause nonetheless which we were more than happy to be involved with.

 ## **The Logistics**
-The team wanted to get the entire experience, so we arrived at noon on Friday so as to survey the playing field.
-GlobalHack did a good job with setting up the event, which was located in the Chaifetz Center on the campus of Saint Louis University.
-They had the entire floor of the arena set up with buffet tables from end-to-end.
-We found a good corner to setup shop in, and prepared ourselves for the weekend "marathon".
+We arrived at noon on Friday and got set up early.
+Virtually the entire surface of the floor of Chaifetz arena was covered with tables and power cords:

 ---